garywill/vimouse/README.md

 Dependencies:

-- python3 and: opencv , tkinter (tk/tcl) , pillow (with pillow-tk) , numpy , pynput
+- python3 and: opencv , qt5 , pillow , numpy , pynput

 Theoretically works cross-platform.
 Tested on Linux X11 and Windows.

 This is still very simple and **in alpha preview** stage currently.
-Anything could need or be rewritten and changed, including the programming language used.
+Anything could need or be rewritten and changed.

 ## Usage